nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 4.4 Trust

 It MUST list the requirements for when a VC is to be trusted.
-This can be any combination of configuration, other VCs and/or automatic mechanism.
+It could, for example, require every node to trust a certain issuer by default.

 ### 4.5 Revocation